-Abemaciclib (Verzenio) is a targeted therapy approved by the Food and Drug Administration to treat hormone receptor-positive metastatic breast cancer.
+Abemaciclib (Verzenio) is a targeted therapy approved by the Food and Drug Administration to treat hormone receptor-positive breast cancer.
 It is a cyclin-dependent kinase 4/6 (CDK 4/6) inhibitor, which means it targets two specific kinases, or proteins, that help tumor cells reproduce.
 Those kinases are CDK 4 and CDK 6.

 Cyclin-dependent kinases 4 and 6 are two proteins that help some breast cancers to grow.
-Medicines like abemaciclib are called CDK 4/6 inhibitors because they block these proteins from telling cancer cells to multiply, which helps slow the growth or spread of the cancer.
+Medicines like abemaciclib are called CDK 4/6 inhibitors because they block these proteins from signaling cancer cells to multiply, which helps slow the growth or spread of the cancer.

 - It is given alone if you have already been treated with hormonal therapy and chemotherapy for metastatic breast cancer.

 - It is given with fulvestrant (Faslodex) if you have taken hormonal therapy for early-stage or metastatic breast cancer, but have not had chemotherapy since being diagnosed with metastatic breast cancer.

 Unlike other CDK 4/6 inhibitors, which are taken in cycles with regular breaks, abemaciclib is taken every day through treatment.
 People with early-stage disease can take abemaciclib for two years.
 They may stop taking it sooner if the cancer comes back or the side effects are too severe.
 When given for metastatic breast cancer, abemaciclib may be taken on an ongoing basis for as long as it controls the cancer and side effects are manageable.

 The most common side effect for abemaciclib is diarrhea.
 In a clinical trial, more than 80 percent of participants had diarrhea, but most cases were controlled with anti-diarrheal medicines and lowering the dose, if necessary.
 Let your doctor know right away if you notice loose stools.